-The good news is that there is room for everyone in recovery – including atheists, and members of Christian and non-Christian religions alike.
+The good news is that there is room for everyone in recovery in New Hampshire- including atheists, and members of Christian and non-Christian religions alike.
 As treatment providers, our job is to be culturally competent and to embrace people of all backgrounds.
 In addressing this topic, our aim is to explain the role of spirituality in recovery and to make words like “God”, “higher power”, “prayer”, and “meditation” less threatening to the doubtful help seeker.
 Many practices commonly regarded as spiritual have scientifically supported benefits.
 If you believe in science – and science alone – spirituality in recovery is as much for you as it is for the devoutly religious.

 Unraveling the Resistance Riddle

 Everyone has their own unique worldview and upbringing, which can make some recovery programs more inviting than others.
 However, the reward pathways in your brain – to say nothing of other neurological and developmental factors at play – don’t want you to cease substance use.
 If you are struggling with a substance use disorder you are, in essence, at war with your own brain wiring.
 Consequently, your mind will look for any justification not to take recovery oriented action.
-Many times, these justifications center around the presence of spirituality in recovery.
+Many times, these justifications center around the presence of spirituality in recovery from drug addiction in New Hampshire.
 For instance, twelve step programs utilize a higher power.
 Another example is Refuge Recovery’s use of regular meditation.
 For some, these ideologies invite contempt prior to investigation.
 Albert Einstein is credited with saying, “Condemnation without investigation is the height of ignorance”.
 Unfortunately, a lack of open mindedness can mean the difference between life and death.

 Blech!
 What’s With All This Higher Power Stuff, Anyway?